niclan/docker-registry-ops/README.md

   ones.
 See below for more information.
 - `registry-count.py` - Just count the number of tags in your registry, for pre-eviction and post-eviction stats.
-We went from 400K tags to less than 10K.
+We went from 400K tags to less than 10K the first time this was run.
 - `registry-checker.py` - We've seen that some of our pods images have gone missing from our registry.
 Quite likely due to earlier cleanup attempts and bugs in early versions of the registry-evictor.
 Since this has caused major headaches when we've had problems with our cluster nodes and the pods needs to respawn on new nodes without the image in the local docker cache we want to keep a firm eye on this.

+More details below.

 Libraries: